DLR-RM/BlenderProc/README.md

 * [Basic scene](examples/basics/basic/README.md): Basic example, this is the ideal place to start for beginners
 * [Camera sampling](examples/basics/camera_sampling/README.md): Sampling of different camera positions inside of a shape with constraints for the rotation.
-* [Object manipluation](examples/basics/entity_manipulation/README.md): Changing various parameters of objects.
+* [Object manipulation](examples/basics/entity_manipulation/README.md): Changing various parameters of objects.
 * [Material manipulation](examples/basics/material_manipulation/README.md): Material selecting and manipulation.
 * [Physics positioning](examples/basics/physics_positioning/README.md): Enabling simple simulated physical interactions between objects in the scene.
 * [Semantic segmentation](examples/basics/semantic_segmentation/README.md): Generating semantic segmentation labels for a given scene.
 * [BOP Challenge](README_BlenderProc4BOP.md): Generate the pose-annotated data used at the BOP Challenge 2020
 * [COCO annotations](examples/advanced/coco_annotations/README.md): Write COCO annotations to a .json file for selected objects in the scene.

-...
-And much more, see our [examples](examples/README.md) for more details.
+and much more, see our [examples](examples/README.md) for more details.

 ## Contributions